HOW YOU CAN HELP!

 It is highly unlikely we will get enough volunteers to feed until 3am, so we will have some paid feeders for the early morning and late night shifts.
 Volunteers must be at least 16 years of age and anyone under 18 years old will be required to have a parent committing to the feeding shift along with them.

-If you would like to volunteer or apply to become a paid feeder, please email KittenNursery@TexasLitterControl.org with your contact information and availability.
+If you would like to volunteer, please CLICK HERE.
+If you would like to become a paid feeder, please fill out an employment application and email KittenNursery@TexasLitterControl.org with your contact information and availability.
 All paid staff and volunteers will be interviewed.

 Short Term Fosters Needed (Approximate 4 Week Commitment)